buildpacks/rfcs/text/0000-stack-buildpacks.md

 ## Rebasing an App

-Before a launch image is rebased, the platform must re-run the any stackpacks that were used to build the launch image against the new run-image.
+Before a app image is rebased, the platform must re-run the any stackpacks that were used to build the app image against the new run-image.
 It will determine which stackpacks to run using a provided [`stack-group.toml`](https://github.com/buildpacks/spec/blob/main/platform.md#grouptoml-toml).
-The Build Plan will be stored in a LABEL of the launch-image, which will be serialized back to a `plan.toml` during rebase.
+The Build Plan will be stored in a LABEL of the app image, which will be serialized back to a `plan.toml` during rebase.
 To each stackpack, it will pass the build plan derived from the provided [`plan.toml`](https://github.com/buildpacks/spec/blob/main/platform.md#plantoml-toml).

 The image containing the stack buildpacks and the builder binary must be provided to the rebaser operation as an argument.
-A platform may choose to provide the same stack buildpacks and builder binary used during the build that create the launch-image being rebased, or it may provide updates versions (which may increase the risk of something failing in the rebase process).
+A platform may choose to provide the same stack buildpacks and builder binary used during the build that create the app image being rebased, or it may provide updates versions (which may increase the risk of something failing in the rebase process).

 A platform may choose to store the stack buildpacks and extender binary in any of the following images:
-* A companion image of the launch-image
+* A companion image of the app image
 * A builder image that is available when rebasing
-* The launch-image itself (store the stack buildpacks and builder binary alongside the application itself)
+* The app image itself (store the stack buildpacks and builder binary alongside the application itself)

 Then, the rebase operation can be performed as normal, while including the stackpack layers as part of the stack.
 This will be made possible by including the stackpack in the run-image, but because the stackpack detect phase is not run, the operation does not need access to the application source.

 ## Extending the Run Image

 We will introduce a new phase to the lifecycle to support extending the run-image with stack buildpacks.
-The _extend_ phase will be responsible for running stack buildpacks on the run-image, and creating layers that will be applied to the launch-image.
+The _extend_ phase will be responsible for running stack buildpacks on the run-image, and creating layers that will be applied to the app image.

 ## Example: Apt Buildpack